adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 ### Using Ruby with ActiveRecord in AWS Lambda

-I showed in the previous blog post how you can run MRI Ruby on AWS Lambda.
+My previous blog post described how you can run MRI Ruby on AWS Lambda.
 In this article I'll guide you through adding gems to the project: first [faker](https://github.com/stympy/faker), and then the [mysql2](https://github.com/brianmario/mysql2) gem with [activerecord](https://github.com/rails/rails/tree/master/activerecord), and finally we will have the Ruby code talk to an RDS instance, all this through an AWS Lambda.

 I recorded all my changes in [this project](https://github.com/adomokos/aws-lambda-ruby), feel free to jump in where you want, I recorded commit points after each section.